Core Protocol Concepts

 SessionStart

-These versions are bound at SessionStart and cannot change during the session.
+mode_version, configuration_version, and policy_version are bound at SessionStart and cannot change during the session — see Determinism.

 Commitment